Polonisation: Ruthenian lands

 The creation of the Greek Catholic Church, following the 1596 Union of Brest which sought to break the relations between Orthodox clergy in the Commonwealth and the Patriarchate in Moscow, put the Ruthenian people under stronger influence of Polish culture.
 The unia was supported by the Polish authorities.
-In addition to the Unia itself, the eventual Latinization of the Unia was one of the components of Polonization.
+In addition to the Unia itself, the eventual Latinisation of the Unia was one of the components of Polonization.
 The unia was accompanied by the spread of the Roman Catholic Church in the Ruthenian lands.
 Dioceses of the Roman Catholic Church were established as early as the 14th and 15th centuries by the Grand Dukes of Lithuania.
 After the Union of Lublin Jesuit schools were established by Ruthenian magnates.

 Some Ruthenian magnates like Sanguszko, Wiśniowiecki and Kisiel, resisted the cultural Polonization for several generations, with the Ostrogski family being one of the most prominent examples.
 Remaining generally loyal to the Polish state, the magnates, like Ostrogskis, stood by the religion of their forefathers, and supported the Orthodox Church generously by opening schools, printing books in Ruthenian language (the first four printed Cyrillic books in the world were published in Cracow, in 1491) and giving generously to the Orthodox churches' construction.
 However, their resistance was gradually waning with each subsequent generation as more and more of the Ruthenian elite turned towards Polish language and Catholicism.
 Still, with most of the educational system getting Polonized and the most generously funded institutions being to the west of Ruthenia, the Ruthenian indigenous culture further deteriorated.
 In the Polish Ruthenia the language of the administrative paperwork started to gradually shift towards Polish.
 By the 16th century the language of administrative paperwork in Ruthenia was a peculiar mix of the older Church Slavonic with the Ruthenian language of the commoners and the Polish language.
 With the Polish influence in the mix gradually increasing it soon became mostly like the Polish language superimposed on the Ruthenian phonetics.
 The total confluence of Ruthenia and Poland was seen coming.